Vintageinfo – All About Vintage Lighting

 Manufacturer: Fog & Mørup A/S with Kastrup Glasværk, Denmark.

-Other versions: This Jacob Eiler Bang pendant lamp exists in several colours, as you can see.
-The first colours were turquoise, opaque, coral and night blue.
+Other versions: This Fog & Mørup Bang pendant lamp was made in several colours, as shown here.
+The first colours were turquoise, opaque white, coral and night blue.

-Similar, almost identical lamps were made by Base from Murano, Italy in the same period.
+Very similar, almost identical lamps were also made by Base from Murano, Italy in the same period.

-These pendant lamps were designed by Jacob Eiler Bang in 1963 for Fog & Mørup.
-It was a few years before his dead.
-Not only are they designed by Jacob Bang, it is also their name: Bang.
+These pendant lamps were designed by Jacob Eiler Bang in 1963 for Fog & Mørup, only a few years before his death in 1965.
+The model was aptly named Bang after its designer.

 Jacob Eiler Bang